emaballarin/FHPC_2019-2020/Assignements/Assignement01.md

   - Can you try to modify the algorithm sketched above to increase its scalability ?

-    (hints: try to think a  better communication  algorithm)
+    (hints: try to think a  better communication  algorithm)  `NOTE TO SELF: Batched reduce`